Examples, Notebooks

 There are several ways to use MITgcm.jl to e.g. analyze model results or run a new model simulation.
+The notebooks presented here focus on running MITgcm mostly.

 Note